bradbell/xrst/sphinx/test_out/temporary_file.rst

 #.
 Empty lines at the end are removed
 #.
 The line numbers are removed.
 #.
 The text ``\{xrst_`` is replaced by ``{xrst_`` .
-#. if rst_line > 0, a mapping from RST line numbers to file_in line numbers
-   is included at the end.

 .. meta::
    :keywords: line_pair